benjaminmagnelli/benjaminmagnelli.github.io/aboutme.md

 # Hi!
 ## I'm Benjamin Magnelli,
-### a research working on Galaxy Evoluiton at the CEA Paris-Saclay.
+### a researcher working on Galaxy Evolution at the CEA Paris-Saclay.

 More to come...